Meet The Makers

 While we prefer to accent our workers’ awesome abilities, the people making HEAVENDROPt products have many different types of challenges.
 Our workers’ include people with developmental and intellectual disabilities, sight and hearing impairments, veterans with all types of disabilities (visible and invisible) and veterans with disabilities and their family members.
 Each group and individual has so much to offer in the process of making our products.
 Working with them and finding ways to spotlight their abilities and uncover new talents is a wonderful initiative.

-Where are HEAVENDROPt products made?
+Where does HEAVENDROPt make products

 Currently products are made in Texas, Louisiana and Florida.
 Products are made at either our parent organization, Evergreen Life Service’s facilities, or at our non-profit partner facilities.
 We are also exploring contracts with various nonprofits employing people with disabilities in Arkansas, Tennessee, Kentucky and Oklahoma.
 As we sell more products we are able to employ more workers with disabilities.